 Carver Nebbe, MD

 Carver Nebbe works at the Thielen Student Health Center at Iowa State University, where he practices psychiatry four days a week and urgent care one day a week.
 Nebbe also spends 24 to 48 hours a month working as an attending physician in the Emergency Room at the Boone County Hospital.
-Nebbe choose to pursue combined training because he knew he wanted to engage with patients and the medical community in multiple ways.
+Carver chose the combined training because he simply wanted to do a lot of different things and engage with different people.
+In addition to his work, he has also been involved with the Iowa Psychiatric Society as the newsletter editor and on several committees.

 Class of 2005